nullonerror/nullonerror.org/_posts/2021-01-08-hosting-telegram-bots-on-google-cloud-run.md

 CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 main:app
 ```

 ### Deployment

-First run the command bellow to set the default region (optionally).
+Finally, you need to deploy.
+You can do it in a single step, but first, let's run the command below to set the default region (optionally).

 ``` bash
 gcloud config set run/region us-central1